kod2ulz/gostart/README.md

 The library is organized into logical packages.
 For a detailed breakdown, see the [Introduction to GoStart](./docs/01-introduction.md).

 - `/app`: Core application bootstrap and configuration.
-- `/api`: Framework-agnostic API request/response handling and router interfaces.
+- `/api`: Framework-agnostic API layer with unified response envelopes and generic handlers.
+- `/api/frameworks`: Framework-specific implementations (Gin, Echo, etc.).
+- `/contracts`: Core interfaces defining the framework-agnostic contracts.
 - `/auth`: Authentication, session management, and authorization middleware.
 - `/http`: HTTP client utilities for making external API calls.
 - `/storage`: Caching (Redis) and persistence helpers.